• Skip to primary navigation

 However, it should work well only when the disparity is continuous, but the object boundaries violate this assumption.

-That’s why we should design weighting function carefully and eliminate the influence of pixels on the disparity discontinuities.
+That’s why we should design the weighting function carefully and eliminate the influence of pixels on the disparity discontinuities.

 This problem is called an edge-fattening issue.